November 13, 2018

 Equal pay.
 Sexual harassment.
 Education.
-These aren't just issues from the recently decided 2016 presidential election.
+These aren’t just the issues that have highlighted nearly every U.S. presidential election in recent memory.
 They are also issues that framed the little-known plays of the British suffrage movement between 1903 and 1914.

-Anna Andes, associate professor of theatre at Susquehanna University and a theatre historian, has spent the past several years studying these suffrage plays, which are housed at the British Library in London.
+, chair and associate professor of Anna Andestheatre at Susquehanna University and a theatre historian, has spent the past several years studying these suffrage plays, which are housed at the British Library in London.
 Many of them have never been published.

 “They weren’t published because they were written by women,” Andes said.
 “There is a lot of irony in that.”